oakes/odoyle-rules/docs/cookbook.md

       :then (o/insert! person-id :person/id person-id)]}))
 ```

 The `::person-owner-link` links `:thing/owner` to `:person/id`.
-Now, if you insert a `:thing/id`, not only is the thing fetched, but the related owner.
+The call to `fetch-thing` returns a map with `:thing/owner`.
+This is inserted into the session.

+`::person-owner-link` then fires, inserting a `:person/id`.
+This in turn triggers `::fetch-person` to query the database for all the `:person` information, and insert it into the session.

 By providing a single id, all related domain entities can be fetched, whether from a database or a service.